Localization Distillation for Dense Object Detection: Introduction

 \section{Introduction}

-Localization is the fundamental issue in object detection \cite{yolov1,SSD,fasterrcnn,gfocal,locnet,sideaware} and its relevant fields, \eg, object tracking \cite{bewley2016simple,yan2019skimming}, instance segmentation \cite{maskrcnn,yolact} and scene-text detection \cite{TextBoxes++,r3det}.
-Bounding box regression is the most popular manner for localization in object detection \cite{yolov1,SSD,fasterrcnn,gfocal,giou}, where Dirac delta distribution representation is intuitive and popular over past years.
-However, localization ambiguity is very common, where object cannot be confidently located by edges.
-For examples in Fig. \ref{fig:ambiguity}, bottom edge for ``\textit{elephant}" and right edge for ``\textit{surfboard}" are ambiguous to locate, especially for lightweight detectors.
-To model the ambiguity, localization quality can be measured by predicting quality score \cite{yolov1,iounet}, which is usually integrated with classification or post-processing NMS.
+Localization is a fundamental issue in object detection \cite{locnet,wang2019region,SABL,zhu2019feature,gridrcnn,kong2018deep,SCRDet,GWD,KLD,VFNet}.
+Bounding box regression is the most popular manner so far for localization in object detection \cite{felzenszwalb2009object,yolov1,SSD,fasterrcnn}, where Dirac delta distribution representation is intuitive and popular for years.

-In terms of localization representation, Gaussian distribution of bounding box \cite{softernms,gaussian_yolov3} is suggested to model uncertainty for each edge.
-Recently, GFocal \cite{gfocal} takes one further step by proposing general distribution of bounding box, where an edge is represented by a discrete probability distribution without any prior constraint.
-Albeit notable gains by GFocal \cite{gfocal} and GFocalV2 \cite{gfocalv2}, there is still some leeway to improve localization quality for ambiguous edges.
-We in this paper suggest that knowledge distillation is a potential way to improve localization quality for object detection, where localization ambiguity can be captured by excellent teacher model, and can then be distilled for training student model.

-Knowledge distillation (KD) has achieved great success in classification \cite{hinton2015distilling}, but it is still very limited for object detection, especially for distilling localization information.
-Existing KD methods mainly focus on enforcing the consistency of deep features between teacher model and student model.
-In \cite{chen2017learning}, Chen \etal first proposed to mimic the hints features of teacher model when training student model.
-To emphasize the regions of interest, Li \etal \cite{Li_2017_CVPR} proposed to mimic features within the region proposal for Faster R-CNN, while Wang \etal \cite{wang2019distilling} proposed to mimic fine-grained features at anchor box locations.
-However, these KD methods are restricted to specifically designed architectures, and cannot explicitly distill localization ambiguity.
-The only one exception is Teacher Bounded Regression (TBR) loss \cite{chen2017learning}, in which additional regression penalty is imposed when student's prediction is inferior to teacher's by a threshold $\varepsilon$

-where $\mathcal{L}_\text{reg}$ is bounding box regression loss, $\lambda$ is trade-off parameter, $\bm{b}_{s}, \bm{b}_{t}$ are regression values predicted by student and teacher, and $\bm{b}^{gt}$ is the regression ground-truth label.
-Although it is not restricted to specific architecture, TBR loss fails to distill localization ambiguity.